 Marketers can appeal to human nature by triggering memories, showing human faces, and using social proof to build trust with an audience.
 Fun fact: People are more inclined to avoid pain than they are to achieve success.
 Marketers that aim to understand the pain points and call upon universal emotional triggers will generate content that really resonates.

 Take advantage of FOMO with call-to-actions and email subject lines that create urgency like "don't miss this deal", "join our exclusive program", or "ends tomorrow".
 Your customers won't be able to resist clicking.

 Outbound tactics have their place in inbound marketing

 It's no secret that we adhere to the inbound philosophy (it's the methodology that HubSpot was founded upon), but the INBOUND Debates: Inbound V. Outbound triggered an aha moment for us.
 The discussion revealed that, despite seemingly conflicting principles, it is possible to get the best of both worlds.

 Don't get me wrong, it's hard to deny that bad outbound marketing is disruptive, annoying, and downright ineffective.
 But at its best it's a highly-targeted, measurable means of helping good-fit customers to overcome challenges they may not even be aware of yet.
-While we're not quite outbound converts, we're excited the possibilities of combining both approaches in an account-based marketing plan.
+While we're not quite outbound converts just yet, we're excited the possibilities of combining both approaches in an account-based marketing plan.

 Start building out your account-based marketing plan by defining goals and outlining your strategy.
-By establishing criteria for your target accounts, you can determine the best place to reach your ideal customers (email? social media? virtual conferences?) and develop your campaigns from there.
+By establishing criteria for your target accounts, you can determine the best way to reach your ideal customers (email? social media? virtual conferences?) and develop a cold outreach campaign from there.

 Experiment with email